jonase/eastwood/README.md

 - inconsistencies between file names and the namespaces declared within them (new in version 0.1.1)
 - misplaced docstrings
-- deprecated java instance methods, static fields, static methods and constructors
+- deprecated Java instance methods, static fields, static methods and constructors
-- deprecated clojure vars
+- deprecated Clojure vars
 - redefinitions of the same name in the same namespace
 - def's nested inside other def's
 - function calls that seem to have the wrong number of arguments